Kohl’s (NYSE:KSS) Issues FY 2022 Earnings Guidance

-Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $7.000-$7.500 for the period, compared to the Thomson Reuters consensus estimate of $6.540.
+Kohl’s (NYSE:KSS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $7.000-$7.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.540.
 The company issued revenue guidance of $18.84 billion-$19.03 billion, compared to the consensus revenue estimate of $19.20 billion.

-Kohl’s (NYSE:KSS – Get Rating) last released its quarterly earnings results on Tuesday, March 1st.
-The company reported $2.20 earnings per share for the quarter, topping the consensus estimate of $2.10 by $0.10.
-The company had revenue of $6.50 billion during the quarter, compared to the consensus estimate of $6.51 billion.
-Kohl’s had a return on equity of 21.86% and a net margin of 4.83%.
-Kohl’s’s revenue was up 5.8% compared to the same quarter last year.
-During the same quarter last year, the business posted $2.22 earnings per share.
-As a group, sell-side analysts expect that Kohl’s will post 7.2 earnings per share for the current year.
+Kohl’s (NYSE:KSS – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
+The company reported $2.20 earnings per share for the quarter, topping analysts’ consensus estimates of $2.10 by $0.10.
+Kohl’s had a net margin of 4.83% and a return on equity of 21.86%.
+The company had revenue of $6.50 billion during the quarter, compared to analyst estimates of $6.51 billion.
+During the same period in the previous year, the business earned $2.22 EPS.
+The firm’s revenue for the quarter was up 5.8% on a year-over-year basis.
+Equities research analysts anticipate that Kohl’s will post 7.2 EPS for the current year.

-A number of research firms recently weighed in on KSS.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Kohl’s from $75.00 to $85.00 in a report on Wednesday, March 2nd.
-Gordon Haskett lowered Kohl’s from a buy rating to an accumulate rating and cut their target price for the company from $85.00 to $70.00 in a research report on Thursday, February 10th.
-JPMorgan Chase & Co. raised their price target on shares of Kohl’s from $55.00 to $61.00 in a research report on Thursday, February 17th.
-Bank of America started coverage on shares of Kohl’s in a report on Wednesday, March 9th.
-They issued a neutral rating and a $60.00 price target on the stock.
-Finally, Robert W. Baird decreased their price objective on shares of Kohl’s from $75.00 to $68.00 in a report on Wednesday, March 2nd.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $63.54.
+Several equities analysts have issued reports on KSS shares.
+Credit Suisse Group lowered their target price on shares of Kohl’s from $70.00 to $60.00 and set a neutral rating on the stock in a research note on Tuesday, March 8th.
+JPMorgan Chase & Co. lifted their target price on shares of Kohl’s from $55.00 to $61.00 in a research report on Thursday, February 17th.
+UBS Group cut Kohl’s from a neutral rating to a sell rating and lowered their price target for the company from $66.00 to $38.00 in a report on Friday, January 7th.
+Zacks Investment Research cut Kohl’s from a buy rating to a hold rating and set a $51.00 price objective for the company. in a research report on Friday, January 21st.
+Finally, Gordon Haskett downgraded Kohl’s from a buy rating to an accumulate rating and cut their price target for the company from $85.00 to $70.00 in a research note on Thursday, February 10th.
+Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average target price of $63.54.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Allianz Asset Management GmbH boosted its holdings in shares of Kohl’s by 1.3% during the fourth quarter.
-Allianz Asset Management GmbH now owns 2,872,087 shares of the company’s stock worth $141,853,000 after purchasing an additional 36,351 shares during the period.
-Sei Investments Co. raised its holdings in shares of Kohl’s by 40.3% during the fourth quarter.
-Sei Investments Co. now owns 310,990 shares of the company’s stock worth $15,228,000 after acquiring an additional 89,284 shares in the last quarter.
-Vident Investment Advisory LLC increased its position in Kohl’s by 5.9% in the 4th quarter.
-Vident Investment Advisory LLC now owns 44,569 shares of the company’s stock worth $2,201,000 after purchasing an additional 2,489 shares during the last quarter.
-Metropolitan Life Insurance Co NY raised its stake in shares of Kohl’s by 5.9% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock worth $1,329,000 after purchasing an additional 1,494 shares in the last quarter.
-Finally, NewEdge Advisors LLC purchased a new stake in shares of Kohl’s during the 4th quarter worth about $393,000.
-90.70% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of KSS.
+Allianz Asset Management GmbH increased its holdings in shares of Kohl’s by 1.3% in the 4th quarter.
+Allianz Asset Management GmbH now owns 2,872,087 shares of the company’s stock worth $141,853,000 after buying an additional 36,351 shares during the last quarter.
+Sei Investments Co. increased its position in Kohl’s by 40.3% during the fourth quarter.
+Sei Investments Co. now owns 310,990 shares of the company’s stock valued at $15,228,000 after acquiring an additional 89,284 shares during the last quarter.
+Vident Investment Advisory LLC increased its position in Kohl’s by 5.9% during the fourth quarter.
+Vident Investment Advisory LLC now owns 44,569 shares of the company’s stock valued at $2,201,000 after acquiring an additional 2,489 shares during the last quarter.
+Metropolitan Life Insurance Co NY raised its stake in shares of Kohl’s by 5.9% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock valued at $1,329,000 after acquiring an additional 1,494 shares during the period.
+Finally, NewEdge Advisors LLC bought a new stake in shares of Kohl’s in the 4th quarter worth about $393,000.
+Institutional investors own 90.70% of the company’s stock.

 Kohl’s Corp. engages in the operation of family-oriented department stores.
 Its business line includes apparel, footwear, and accessories for women, men, and children, home products, beauty products, and accessories.
 The stores generally carry a consistent merchandise assortment with some differences attributable to regional preferences.